Lifestyle Changes That Can Lower Your Blood Pressure

 As we get older there can be a tendency to slow down and do less, but regular exercise can help you lower your blood pressure and lose weight.

-Housework such as hoovering washing windows certainly count, but to maintain a regular exercise routine try to make it something that you actually enjoy and can incorporate into your daily life.
+Housework such as hoovering and washing windows certainly count.
+But to maintain a regular exercise routine try to make it something that you actually enjoy and can incorporate into your daily life.

-Try things like brisk walking, cycling, swimming, or dancing or look for something new that you haven’t tried before such as yoga, Zumba or anything else that looks interesting and within your physical capabilities
+Try things like brisk walking, cycling, swimming, or dancing.
+Perhaps you could look for something new that you haven’t tried before such as yoga, Zumba or anything else that looks interesting and within your physical capabilities

 Reduce salt